 This tasty oil extract is great for use in many areas of the home.
 Use it as a spray for polishing stainless steel and wood.
 It will take the cracks and dryness out of leather.
 Remove gummy substances such as stickers or chewing gum.
 Add essential oil or lemon to the spray for added aroma.

-Use this alcohol to aid with laundry to eliminate odors.
+Use this alcohol to aid with the laundry to eliminate odors.
 Spray on windows and glass surfaces for a streak-free shine.
 Polish chrome and clean porcelain with a dab on a soft cloth.
 Fill up a glass and add an olive.
-Use this to clean the cobwebs from your mind and get you motivated after realizing that you have all of this cleaning to do!
+Use this to clean the cobwebs from your mind and get you motivated after realizing that you have all of this cleaning to do.

 Cleaning your home does not have to involve the use of protective gloves and glasses because of the harmful chemicals and toxic fumes.
 Green and eco-friendly ingredients such as vinegar, salt, lemons, baking soda, and distilled water can be utilized as effective and pleasant smelling cleaners, disinfectants, and deodorizers.
 For only pennies, you can create a green clean home that is safe for sensitive family and pets to enjoy.
 You can inexpensively enjoy the clean life thanks to these ten eco-friendly cleaners.